 There are over 30 different Asian ethnic groups in just the Denver area, after all, and the Burmese and Bhutanese refugees communities are struggling, and their kids are being attacked and bullied on buses and in schools.

 So enough with the model minority stereotype.
-It might be based in a kernel of truth (those kids on the TIME cover were Harvard genius and all that, after all) but it’s just ignorant to project that truth onto every Asian in America.
+It might be based in a kernel of truth (those kids on the TIME cover were Harvard geniuses and all that, after all) but it’s just ignorant to project that truth onto every Asian in America.